ApprenticeAI/frapy/docs/faq.rst

 module.
 In fact, this is what the feed spiders (see :ref:`topics-spiders`) use under the cover.

-Does Scrapy manage cookies automatically?
+Does Frapy manage cookies automatically?
 -----------------------------------------

-Yes, Scrapy receives and keeps track of cookies sent by servers, and sends them back on subsequent requests, like any regular web browser does.
+Yes, Frapy receives and keeps track of cookies sent by servers, and sends them back on subsequent requests, like any regular web browser does.

 For more info see :ref:`topics-request-response` and :ref:`cookies-mw`.

-How can I see the cookies being sent and received from Scrapy?
+How can I see the cookies being sent and received from Frapy?
 --------------------------------------------------------------

 Enable the :setting:`COOKIES_DEBUG` setting.